NTNU-IHB/FMI4cpp/README.md

 ./vcpkg install boost-property-tree boost-filesystem libzip
 ```

-On linux you might also need to install some additional libraries:
+On linux you _might_ also need to install some additional libraries:

 ```
 ./vcpkg install zlib bzip2 openssl
 ```

+These can probably also be installed through the native package handler.

 #### API